 WL: We’re not a robotics company, we’re an advanced physical security company, Whatever technology we need to develop to help or fix our clients, that’s what we’re going to work on.
 Which is the opposite of what most roboticists do.
 I’m an ex-car guy.
 Some folks will criticize, well why is he running Knightscope?
 And to me, the problem with most roboticists is we’re still stuck in the 1970s of what was the PC industry.

-Robotics is finally starting to come out of the hobbyist category, but most technologists are still trying to find the problem for the technology they have.
+Robotics is finally starting to come out of the hobbyist category, but most technologists are still trying to find the problem with the technology they have.
 They think this little robot hand is a company.
 This is not a company, it is a feature.
 They can’t understand and distinguish between adding value for a client or promoting their own technology.

 That’s not what we’re trying to do here.
 We’re trying to solve serious problems.
-Crime has a trillion dollar negative impact on the economy in the US every single year.
-It’s a hidden tax we all pay every single year in blood, tears and treasure.
+Crime has a trillion-dollar negative impact on the economy in the US every single year.
+It’s a hidden tax we all pay every single year in blood, tears, and treasure.
 Our country is not structured to address the issue.
 The US Dept of Defense has a 700 billion budget.
-There’s one person in charge and there’s a huge military industrial complex to help build you any submarine, jet fighter, tank whatever you want.
+There’s one person in charge and there’s a huge military-industrial complex to help build you any submarine, jet fighter, tank whatever you want.
 (Lockheed Martin, General Dynamics, Boeing etc.) It actually works.